hashchange/jquery.isinview/README.md

 The return type depends on whether one or both axes are queried.
 For a single axis, the method returns a number.
 For both axes, it returns an object with the size of each individual scroll bar, e.g. `{ vertical: 17, horizontal: 0 }`.

-For a given axis, the method returns the value of [`$.scrollbarWidth()`][api-scrollbarWidth], a browser constant, if there is a scroll bar, and 0 if there isn't.
+For a given axis, the method returns the value of [`$.scrollbarWidth()`][jQuery.documentSize-scrollbarWidth], a browser constant, if there is a scroll bar, and 0 if there isn't.
 It does not handle custom scroll bars, and expects the default scroll bars of the browser to appear.

 Only acts on the first element of a jQuery collection.
 Returns undefined if the collection is empty.